by Leanne Guenther

 something to color with, piece of paper.
 OPTIONAL:

-Grade 2 and 3: Dove tp roll Template. printer, toilet roll, scissors, glue, crayons, paper.
+Grade 2 and 3: Dove toilet paper roll Template. printer, toilet roll, scissors, glue, crayons, paper.

 Preschool thru Grade 1: Read The Story of Jesus Baptism (or read from your own store bought children's bible).

 Grades 2 and 3: It's tough to know when it's the right time to start readings from the Bible, but if the children have been read a children's version of the story in the past, I believe this is a good age to introduce the King James (or your preferred) bible reading.

 |10 minutes||The Mini Book or Coloring Pages can be distributed to the children so they are able to color at home, or during the story.
 Or use a page for each lesson plan to have the children color to form a book at the end of the life of Jesus.
 Print the pages, staple them together in order and let the kids know when to turn the page.
 The handouts can be taken home to color in.|

 Preschool thru Grade 1: depending on the time remaining ask the children if they've ever seen anyone get baptized.
 Did they think it was scary, neat, or no big deal?
 It is a big deal, that's why Jesus did it.
 Ask them if they have anymore questions about baptism to clear up any confusion.
 Even go take a look at the baptismal area for those that have never witnessed a baptism.